Hydra–Centaurus Supercluster: Other clusters

 Apart from the central clusters, which are 150 to 200 million light years away, several smaller clusters belong to the group.

 Within the proximity of this supercluster lies the Great Attractor, dominated by the Norma Cluster (Abell 3627).
 This massive cluster of galaxies exerts a large gravitational force, causing all matter within 50 Mpc to experience a bulk flow of 600 km/s toward the Norma Cluster.

 Laniakea

-A 2014 announcement says that the Centaurus Supercluster (Hydra–Centaurus) is just a lobe in a greater supercluster, Laniakea, that is centered on the Great Attractor.
-That supercluster would include the Virgo Supercluster, therefore including the Milky Way where Earth resides.
+A 2014 announcement says that the Centaurus Supercluster (Hydra–Centaurus) is just a lobe in a greater structure defined as a supercluster based on a different definition, Laniakea, which is a basin of attraction centered on the Great Attractor.
+That structure would also include the Virgo Supercluster, therefore including the Milky Way, where Earth resides.

+Follow-up studies still favored the traditional definition of superclusters as high-density regions such as Virgo and Hydra–Centaurus Superclusters, and proposed different terms for basins of attraction such as Laniakea.
+However, there is still no community consensus on an agreed definition of the term supercluster.